MDAnalysis/UserGuide/doc/source/reading_and_writing.rst

     psf = mda.Universe(PSF, DCD)
     pickle.loads(pickle.dumps(psf.trajectory))

 While *trajectories* from PDB files cannot be pickled, trajectories where only the topology information comes from a PDB file *can*.
-For example, the universe below loads the trajectory information from a :ref:`TRR <TRR-label>` file.
+For example, the universe below loads the trajectory information from a :ref:`TRR <TRR-format>` file.

 .. ipython:: python